ODonnchadha/react-18-managing-state/README.md

                         const [role, setRole] = useState('');
                     }
                 ```
+            - Declare at the root of the component.
             - Hooks need to be run in the same order on every render.
             - React tracks the order hooks are run so it can store the corresponding data.
         - Need to run a hook conditionally?
 Then place the condition inside the hook.